itsteamsapuangin/ITS-Team-Sapuangin/README.md

 2. graphviz

 How to run Brakepad code:
-1. Download file "Brakepad.ipynb"
+1. Download file "Brakepad.ipynb" [here](https://github.com/itsteamsapuangin/ITS-Team-Sapuangin/blob/main/brakepad_maintenance.ipynb)
 2. Open file in Jupyter notebook
 3. Run whole notebook
-4. If the code is executed successfully, there will printed information about percentage & thickness of brakepad
+4. If the code is executed successfully, there will appear a massage box that contain information about percentage & thickness of brakepad
+5. Code will excecute maintenance status tith parameter Fail or Normal
+6. if the status is normal, the car will not go to the workshop. if the status is Fail, the car will go to the workshop for repair
+7. The decision tree diagram will automatically downloaded in your computer (in download folder).
+The file has name 'tree.png'.
-6. This is the decision tree diagram will look like
+8. The decision tree will look like this
 ![tree](https://user-images.githubusercontent.com/99813942/154808293-eb9b0004-6ee9-40ff-8608-a32543d512a0.png)

+7

+# Motor
+Before run brakepad code, there are some module need to install:
+1.

+How to run Brakepad code:
+1. Download file "brakepad_maintenace.ipynb" [here](https://github.com/itsteamsapuangin/ITS-Team-Sapuangin/blob/main/brakepad_maintenance.ipynb)
+2. Open file in Jupyter notebook
+3. Run whole notebook
+4. If the code is executed successfully, there will appear a massage box that contain information about percentage & thickness of brakepad
+5. Code will excecute maintenance status tith parameter Fail or Normal
+6. if the status is normal, the car will not go to the workshop. if the status is Fail, the car will go to the workshop for repair

+# Battery
+Before run brakepad code, there are some module need to install:
+1.

+How to run Brakepad code:
+1. Download file "Brakepad.ipynb" [here](https://github.com/itsteamsapuangin/ITS-Team-Sapuangin/blob/main/brakepad_maintenance.ipynb)
+2. Open file in Jupyter notebook
+3. Run whole notebook
+4. If the code is executed successfully, there will appear a massage box that contain information about percentage & thickness of brakepad
+5. Code will excecute maintenance status tith parameter Fail or Normal
+6. if the status is normal, the car will not go to the workshop. if the status is Fail, the car will go to the workshop for repair